umairedu/boilerplate-aws-terragrunt/README.md

 # AWS Kubernetes Infrastructure Boilerplate with Terragrunt

-> **Boilerplate for deploying infrastructure and applications on AWS EKS using Terragrunt, Helm, and ArgoCD.**

 ## Intro

 This boilerplate provides a complete foundation for deploying and managing infrastructure and containerized applications on AWS.